 Although I was on a budget, I knew that I was me going to want to go back so I purchased the $62 3-day pass ticket in advance.
 I can tell you now, with a high level of certainty, that ONE DAY is not enough.

 My first experience at Angkor Wat was far from perfect with the Onederz Hostel Sunrise Tour.
 This time, my second day at Angkor Wat, was going to be different.
-My new hostel friend and I decided to privately hire a tuk-tuk driver, instead of opting for another hostel tour, and it was the best decision.
+A hostel mate and I decided to privately hire a tuk-tuk driver, instead of opting for another hostel tour, and it was the best decision.

 We were able to make contact with my first tuk-tuk driver, Sokea, who I exchanged numbers with upon arriving in Siem Reap.
 We hired him for the day to take us on the Grand Circuit at Angkor Wat; also known as the outer loop of temples.